Seasonal Dish: Chiles en Nogada

 This is also a component that could make or break the dish, you don’t want a sauce that’s too salty, nor too sweet, same as a runny nor too thick, so it has to be a very delicate balance that would make the dish shine and leaves you reaching for an extra scoop.

-Pomegranate seeds and chopped parsley are the last key ingredients to give the dish its characteristic tri-color, patriotic appeal, both the texture and flavor they add are the last touches that make of this sweet and savory concoction one of the heartiest and most delicious dishes of Mexico.
+Pomegranate seeds and parsley are the last key ingredients to give the dish its characteristic tri-color, patriotic appeal, both the texture and flavor they add are the last touches that make of this sweet and savory concoction one of the heartiest and most delicious dishes of Mexico.

-Where to eat Chiles en Nogada
+Where to get Chiles en Nogada

 Recipes may vary from one cook to another as with every other Mexican Traditional recipe, which makes people in the country want to jump from restaurant to restaurant in the search for the best one each year.